child eating taffy

 kids gathered around outside

-For many Bronte Creek visitors, the Maple Syrup Festival is their first real foray outdoors since the snow started flying before the holidays last December.
-Dress warmly and you can last all day in the cool fresh air and enjoy the sights and sounds of this iconic Canadian winter experience.
-No wonder attendance has soared from 5,000 to 52,000 over the past 23 years.
+Dress warmly and you can last all day in the cool fresh air as you enjoy the sights and sounds of this iconic Canadian winter experience.
+No wonder attendance has soared from 5,000 to 52,000 over the past 25+ seasons.

 4. Teach your kids about conservation

-Experiential learning is the best, especially for kids who love running, jumping and gallivanting around.
-Your kids will be learning while they play—why maple syrup time is so important, why we should respect these beautiful Canadian trees and how the whole process of sugaring off contributes to the bigger ecological picture.
+Your kids will be learning while they play—why maple syrup time is so important, why we should respect these beautiful maple trees and how the whole process of sugaring off contributes to our local identity.

 5. Move from learning to doing